San Gabriel National Forest

 After the transfer of federal forests to the U.S. Forest Service in 1905, it became a National Forest on March 4, 1907.

-On July 1, 1908 part of the forest was combined with Angeles National Forest and the remainder with Santa Barbara National Forest, and the name was discontinued.
+On July 1, 1908, part of the forest was combined with Angeles National Forest and the remainder with Santa Barbara National Forest, and the name was discontinued.

 History

 The U.S. Congress passed the Forest Reserve Act in 1891 which contained an amendment, section 24, that gave the president the power to establish federal reserves of forest and rangelands from the public domain.
 The Yellowstone Park Timberland Reserve was the very first reserve authorized under the Forest Reserve Act (also known as the General Revision Act and the Creative Act) in the country.

 Most people in Southern California recognized and welcomed the reserve system, for it promised to protect watersheds, soil, provide fire suppression and control timber cutting in the mountains.

-The General Land Office was the federal agency in charge of administering public lands from 1812 to 1934.
+The United States General Land Office was the federal agency in charge of administering public lands from 1812 to 1934.
 Conservationist Abbot Kinney, as well as Los Angeles residents and public officials vigorously fought for these land set asides.
 On November 2, 1891, a petition was sent to the General Land Office requesting the withdrawal of the San Gabriel watershed as a forest reserve.
 The petition stated, "Water, will be preserved in the mountains, the snow water saved as it melted, the waters protected from pollution by the large droves of cattle and sheep, disastrous floods will be prevented in winter, and the valley's [sic] below furnished with water in the irrigation season."
 Colonel Benjamin F. Allen was sent out from the General Land Office to investigate San Gabriel area and other lands in the western states and filed a report that recommended the reserve be set aside.

 In 1907, the reserves were renamed "National Forests" by a sub-section of an Agriculture Appropriations bill.